Demonte Harper

-Demonte Tyrone Harper (born June 21, 1989) is an American professional basketball player for Derthona Basket of the Italian LBA.
-He played college basketball at Morehead State University.
+Demonte Tyrone Harper (born June 21, 1989) is an American professional basketball player for Élan Chalon of the LNB Pro A. He played college basketball at Morehead State University.

 High school career

 Harper attended Whites Creek High School in Whites Creek, Tennessee.
-Harper went to the AAA State Final Four both his junior and senior year.
+Harper went to the AAA State Final Four both his junior and senior years.
+As a senior, he averaged 15 points and 8 rebounds per game.
 After his senior year season in 2007, Harper was awarded All-District First Team and All-Region First Team.